dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
- yeah in
+ yes in
-the touch on that was one of the reasons to why a kind of came up with minor hub was ultimately I I'm trying to make it kind of a centralized place where you know miners can come gather and discuss you know how to overclock their stuff or
+the touch on that was one of the reasons to why a kind of came up with minor hub was ultimately I'm trying to make it kind of a centralized place where you know miners can come gather and discuss you know how to overclock their stuff or